 Read more

-Pet Hearing Loss
+• Pet Hearing Loss

 Many of the same health problems that affect us, including hearing loss, also affect our pets.
 Fortunately, most pets adapt very well to the disability with a little help from their owners.
+What Causes Hearing Loss in Pets?
+Some pets are born deaf or hard of hearing, while others develop hearing loss

 Read more

-5 Common Myths About Pets
+• 5 Common Myths About Pets

 Do cats really have nine lives?
 Find out if these and other pet myths are true.